A lot or a little?

 - Genre: Educational

-- Pricing structure: Free to Try, Paid, Free (After a free trial, memberships are $12 per year or $16 per month.)
+- Pricing structure: Free to try, Paid, Free (After a free trial, subscriptions are $12 per member per month for a Starter plan or $20 per member per month for the Plus plan.)